hippopenny/hippopenny.github.io/_characters/honkai-star-rail/acheron.md

   - "Pulling her without enough debuff support built."
   - "Chasing signature-level relics before core traces are upgraded."
   - "Running defensive supports that slow her win condition."
-build_priority: Prioritize stats and teammates that keep her burst cycle threatening.
-She is at her best when the whole team is built to accelerate her win condition.
+build_priority: Prioritize the stats and teammates that keep her ult cycle filthy.
+She is strongest when the entire squad is built like a launch ramp for her nonsense.
-gearing: Treat relic quality and Light Cone support as part of the pull decision.
-She scales sharply with real investment.
+gearing: Treat relic quality and Light Cone support as part of the pull cost, not a cute bonus.
+She scales hard when the investment is real.
-premium_team: Pair her with premium debuffers and a sustain slot that does not slow down the team.
-She wants teammates that actively feed her output.
+premium_team: Pair her with premium debuff gremlins and a sustain slot that does not hit the brakes.
+She wants teammates who actively turbo-charge the murder beam.
-budget_team: Use the best debuff coverage your roster can support, then accept that performance hinges on consistency more than perfect ceiling.
+budget_team: Run the best debuff coverage your box can manage, then keep expectations honest.
+Budget Acheron lives or dies on consistency, not on dreaming about whale clips.
 upgrade_order: Her core offensive talents come first.
 Do not spread resources across everything equally if you want results quickly.
 dupe_value: Dupes and signature investment raise her ceiling meaningfully.
 That makes her powerful, but also more demanding than broad utility pulls.
-verdict: "Acheron is a premium pull with a very high ceiling, but she makes the most sense on accounts that can support her properly.
-If you already have the right pieces, she can feel outrageous.
-If not, she is harder to justify than broader support options."
+verdict: "Acheron is a monster pull when your roster already has the squad to unlock her.
+If the debuff shell is ready, she feels absurd.
+If it is not, broader supports are still the smarter no-regrets play."
 app_cta_label: Warp into Wacky Warper
 app_cta_url: /appstores/
 hub_url: /characters/honkai-star-rail/